You have a stick of seven interlocking cubes (or a tower of seven Lego blocks). You cannot change the order of the cubes.

-Here are $3$ of the ways in which you can do it:
+Here is one of the ways in which you can do it:

 In how many different ways can it be done?

-Now try with a stick of $8$ cubes and a stick of $6$ cubes:
+Now try with a stick of eight cubes:

-Now predict how many ways there will be with $5$ cubes.
+Now predict how many ways there will be with five cubes.

 How many ways with 20 cubes?